Vidip/virtualosa/README.md

 1. START button will start the acquisition rate and will refresh after every 1 second as it has 1Hz of refresh rate.
 2. STOP button will stop the acquisition and graph rendering will stop.
 3. SINGLE retrieves a single trace and graph will be displayed.
-4. User can call the above mentioned apis to send different commands as required.
+4. User can call the above mentioned apis to send different commands as required. (using url/postcommand/IDN)
 5. Input field is given where can command can entern commands as given in the problem statement.
 Example mentioned above.
 6. User can also change the limits if required, Change Limit button will auto enable whenever LIM is typed.